Jendeuk/idg1100-practical-exam/README.md

 > - [x] 🌟 On days with even numbers read news from https://www.tv2.no/sport/
 > - [x] 🌟🌟 Also retrieve a summary of each news article and add it as a fifth line in the information files.
 > - [x] 🌟 Sort the news articles by date, with the most recent first
-> - [x] (OPTIONAL 🌟🌟) The repo update script pushes all new files and the updated files to a GitHub repository.
+> - [x] 🌟🌟 The repo update script pushes all new files and the updated files to a GitHub repository.
-> - [x] (OPTIONAL 🌟) The deployment script configures a blank installation of Raspberry Pi OS with all that is necessary for the project to work.
+> - [x] 🌟 The deployment script configures a blank installation of Raspberry Pi OS with all that is necessary for the project to work.